‘Dirty Dancing’s’ Jennifer Grey & Her Husband Clark Gregg Guest Star On ‘The Conners’ In Wild Jackie Storyline

 “Didn’t see this coming hahaha,” one fan wrote.

-“This ‘throuple’ is absolutely hilarious!” another added.
+“This ‘throuple’ is absolutely hilarious!” another viewer added.

 “Jennifer Grey!
-I love that she did this with her husband,” a third fan wrote.
+I love that she did this with her husband,” a third person wrote.

-“God, I hope they could make Jennifer and Clark recurring characters,” another chimed in.
+“God, I hope they could make Jennifer and Clark recurring characters,” another Instagrammer chimed in.

 A second sneak peek from The Conners shows Jackie as she gets ready for her big date after finding a match on a dating app.

 Jennifer Grey is best known for her role as Frances “Baby” Houseman in the blockbuster 1987 film Dirty Dancing.
 But the 59-year-old actress is no stranger to ABC.
-In 2010, Grey was the winner of the 11th season of Dancing With the Stars, and last year, she guest-starred in three episodes of the network’s long-running medical drama, Grey’s Anatomy.
+In 2010, Grey was the winner of the 11th season of Dancing with the Stars, and last year, she guest-starred in three episodes of the network’s long-running medical drama, Grey’s Anatomy.

-Clark Gregg, who married Grey in 2001, is a Marvel Cinematic Universe veteran and a star of ABC’s Agents of S.H.I.E.L.D, playing Phil Coulson on the series since 2013.
+Clark Gregg, who married Grey in 2001, is a Marvel Cinematic Universe veteran and a star of ABC’s Agents of S.H.I.E.L.D., playing Phil Coulson on the series since 2013.

 Grey and Gregg are the latest in a long list of surprising celebrities who have guest-starred on The Conners, which is currently in its second season.
 Other big names who’ve appeared on the Roseanne spinoff include Mary Steenburgen, Juliette Lewis, Justin Long, Matthew Broderick, Peter Gallagher, and Paul Reubens, aka Pee-Wee Herman.
 Married With Children alum Katey Sagal has also recurred on the sitcom as a love interest for Conner patriarch, Dan.